lcampit/ThoughtSync/README.md

 their own note collection, comfortably from the command line, using their own `EDITOR`.

-ThoughtSync offers git support to add and commit changes to users note, with an option to support git remotes and pulling/pushing changes.
+It offers git support to add and commit changes to users note, with an option to support git remotes and pulling/pushing changes.